Quick-start Guide for Debugging with the Arduino IDE 2

 If something does not work as advertised, it is often a simple wiring problem.
 Other possible sources of errors are installation errors, i.e., that a program is not installed at the right place, does not have the proper permissions, the PATH variable is incorrect, or one has installed the wrong board manager files.
 When strange error messages appear, it may also indicate that some components have not been installed.
 Google for the error message!
 Often, there are hints on how to mitigate the problem.
 Finally, there is also a troubleshooting section in the dw-link manual, which may be helpful.

-The most annoying problem can be that an MCU might not be responsive anymore after a debugging session.
+The most annoying problem is that an MCU might not be responsive after a debugging session.
 The reason is that the RESET line, which is used as a communication line during debugging, has not been re-enabled.
-While a regular exit of the debugger restores the RESET line, the debugger may be terminated without restoring it.
-An easy cure is to enter the debugger again and leave it regularly (after connecting to the target chip) with the command quit.
+The command monitor debugwire disable typed into the lasr line of the Debug Console just before terminating the debugger should restore the RESET line functionality.
 If this does not help, you may have to use a High-Voltage programmer, such as RescueAVR.

 If you have found a bug, please post it on issues and fill out the issue form before.